softdevninja/ConsoleGuessingGame/README.md

+## ConsoleGuessingGame

-# ConsoleGuessingGame
+# Purpose:

-Purpose: Create a console guessing game.
-The idea is to automatically select a value within range and play Hot & Cold.
+Create a console guessing game.
+Using a moderator to select a value and play Hot & Cold with the player.

+# Addon's
+Track how many guesses were taken.